seqan/seqan/manual/source/Tutorial/InputOutput/IndexedFastaIO.rst

 How Does It Work?
 -----------------

-There are two requirements that a FASTA file has to fulfill to work with the FAI scheme.
+There are two requirements that a FASTA file has to fulfill to work with the FAI scheme:
-For each sequence in the FASTA file, the number of characters stored per line has to be the same and the number of bytes per line has to be the same.
+For each sequence in the FASTA file, **the number of characters and the number of bytes per line has to be the same**.
 The first restriction speaks for itself, the second restriction means that the same line ending character has to be used and no line should contain any additional spaces.

-The index file then stores records of sequence identifier, length, the offset of the first sequence character in the file, the number of characters per line, and the number of bytes per line.
+The index file then stores records of the sequence identifier, the length, the offset of the first sequence character in the file, the number of characters per line, and the number of bytes per line.
 With this information, we can easily compute the byte offset of the i-th character of a sequence in a file by looking at its index record.
 We skip to this byte offset in the file and from there, we can read the necessary sequence characters.